 We have studied the class of shapes that self-assemble in Winfree's abstract tile assembly model at temperature 1.
-We introduced the notion of a pumpable temperature 1 tile assembly system and then proved that, if X weakly self-assembles in a pumpable, directed tile assembly system, then X is necessarily "simple" in the sense that X is merely a semilinear set, a finite union of simple, "two-dimensionally periodic" sets.
+We introduced the notion of a pumpable temperature 1 tile assembly system and then proved that, if X weakly self-assembles in a pumpable, directed tile assembly system, then X is necessarily "simple" in the sense that X is merely a finite union of semi-doubly periodic sets.
 Finally, we conjecture that our results hold in the absence of the pumpability hypothesis.